burdiuz/traceability-matrices/README.md

 yarn add -D @actualwave/traceability-matrices
 ```

-Then configure by defining a environment variable `TRACE_RECORDS_DATA_DIR`, this could be done in cypress config file
+Then configure by defining an environment variable `TRACE_RECORDS_DATA_DIR`, this could be done in cypress config file

 ```js
 const { defineConfig } = require("cypress");